vkoves/vkoves.github.io/_posts/2016-09-14-getting-started-with-jekyll.md

 ---
 {% endhighlight %}

-This example is actually taken from my <i>index.html</i> page on this site, which imports an index stylesheet and javascript file, as well as a jQuery plugin.
+This example is actually taken from my <code class="inline">index.html</code> page on this site, which imports an index stylesheet and javascript file, as well as a jQuery plugin.
 This makes it really easy for me to import CSS and JS files just from their name.